-First Gas Limited (Firstgas) operates 2,500 kilometres of gas transmission pipelines (including the Maui pipeline), and more than 4,800 kilometres of gas distribution pipelines across the North Island.
-These gas infrastructure assets transport gas from Taranaki to major industrial gas users, electricity generators, businesses and homes, and supply around 20 percent of New Zealand's primary energy needs.

-For further information on Firstgas, please visit our website www.firstgas.co.nz.
+Firstgas operates 2,500 kilometres of gas transmission pipelines and more than 4,900 kilometres of gas distribution pipelines across the North Island.
+These gas infrastructure assets transport natural gas from Taranaki to major industrial gas users, electricity generators, businesses and homes, and transport around 20 percent of New Zealand's primary energy supply.
+Our distribution network services approximately 66,000 consumers across the regions of Northland, Waikato, Central Plateau, Bay of Plenty, Gisborne and Kapiti Coast.
+For more information, visit our website: www.firstgas.co.nz

 Firstgas is part of the wider Firstgas Group.
-The Firstgas Group owns energy infrastructure assets across New Zealand through our affiliate Gas Services NZ Limited (GSNZ), a separate business with common shareholders that owns the Rockgas1 and the Ahuroa gas storage2 facility.
-Rockgas has over 80 years' experience and provides LPG to 100,000 customers throughout New Zealand.
-It is New Zealand's largest LPG retail business and supplies its customers with both domestic and imported sources of LPG.
-The Ahuroa gas storage facility (trading as Flexgas Limited) is New Zealand's only open access gas storage facility
+The Firstgas Group owns energy infrastructure assets across New Zealand through our affiliate Gas Services NZ Limited (GSNZ), a separate business with common shareholders that owns the Ahuroa gas storage facility and Rockgas.
+The Ahuroa gas storage facility (trading as Flexgas) is New Zealand's only underground gas storage facility.
+Rockgas has over 80 years' experience providing LPG to over 100,000 customers throughout New Zealand.
+Rockgas is New Zealand's largest LPG retail business and supplies its customers with LPG from both domestic and imported services.